Welcome to The Surmang Kagyu Retreat Center

 A Residential Training and Retreat Center in the Practice Lineage of Chogyam Trungpa Rinpoche

-Surmang Kagyu Retreat Center is a small, independent meditation center founded by direct students of Vidyadhara Chogyam Trungpa Rinpoche.
+Surmang Kagyu Retreat Center is a small, independent meditation center founded by direct students of Vidyadhara Chogyam Trungpa Rinpoche and the Vajra Regent Osel Tendzin.

-We engage the authentic meditation practices and view of the Maha Ati and Mahamudra schools of Tibetan and Indian Buddhism.
-We also engage the Shambhala teachings of Trungpa Rinpoche which is a secular path.
+We engage the authentic meditation practices and view of the Maha Ati and Mahamudra schools of Tibetan Buddhism.
+We also engage the Shambhala teachings of Trungpa Rinpoche which are a secular path.
 We do not offer retreats based on "Shambhala Buddhism."

 We apply the pith instructions taught by Trungpa Rinpoche, Osel Tendzin, Khenpo Gangshar Wangpo and Jamgon Kongtrul of Shechen in our training.
 We consider Trungpa Rinpoche's transmission of this lineage to be a unique and complete transmission of the Surmang Kagyu and Shambhala lineages to the west and we maintain those transmissions here for those who would like to engage them fully.

 Trungpa Rinpoche's lineage is known as the "Practice Lineage."
 This refers to the fact that we resolve the view not through intellectual study but through the actual practice of meditation.
 We offer a lot of practice retreats including two month-long dathuns per year.
-There is no other center in the United States currently offering the one month dathun retreat.
+There currently is no other center in the United States offering the one month dathun retreat created by Trungpa Rinpoche.

 "There are many meditators but few who know how to meditate."
 Padmasambhava